These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

 (b) user account information, including: username; user ID; and transaction history;

-(d) payment card information, including: credit card details: first six and last four digits of the card name, cardholder’s name as recorded on the card and card expiry date; and gift card details;
+(d) payment card information, including: credit card details: first six and last four digits of the card name, cardholder’s name as recorded on the card and card expiry date; and gift card details; and(e) any additional Personal Data applicable to the Services as specified in the Key Terms or a Statement of Work; and

 (f) any other information uploaded by the Client into the SaaS Applications.